harrisonwsmith/model_proposal/ModelProposalFinal.md

 The main parameter sweep I would look at is how variability in monsoon date will affect farmer's yield and how it affects their frequency of irrigation.

 In future iterations, I also hope to look at how different ranges of wealth, irrigation, or access to markets might affect my results.
 These parameters would also be included in a parameter sweep for future iterations.

+__*LS COMMENTS:*__
+*As discussed when we met, this is a solid basis for designing more advanced models in the future.
+Given that you have a pretty deterministic model with no feedbacks currently, I am expecting that this will provide a relatively "boring" baseline for comparison.
+If you get this up and going soon, I would suggest pushing to incorporate some more features that introduce more interdependencies and/or randomness for the final project to see what happens.